PdxCodeGuild/Full-Stack-Day-Class/notes/py-modules-importing-package.md

     views.py
 ```

-The `YOUR_APP` directory is the root of your package and has to start the input path.
+The `YOUR_PACKAGE_OR_DJANGO_APP` directory is the root of your package and has to start the input path.
 It is represented as dot `.` in package-relative imports.
 That feels like the use of dot `.` in filesystem paths.